 Specifications for Documents

 § 242-45.
-Sketch plan (optional procedure).
+Sketch plan

-The sketch plan initially submitted to the Planning and Zoning Commission shall be based on Tax Map information or some other similarly accurate base map at a scale (preferably not less than 200 feet to the inch) to enable the entire tract to be shown on one sheet.
+The sketch plan initially submitted to the Planning Department, and Planning and Zoning Commission shall be based on Tax Map information or some other similarly accurate base map at a scale (preferably not less than 200 feet to the inch) to enable the entire tract to be shown on one sheet.
 The sketch plan shall be submitted, showing the following information:

 The location of that portion which is to be subdivided in relation to the entire tract, and the distance to the nearest existing street intersection.